falmar/eImage/README.md

 - 'bool': true or false if the upload succeeded.
 - 'array':
     - from upload() function: Pretty close to the ```$_FILE``` array it will return name, path, size, tmp_name and full_path.
+    - from crop() function: Will return name, prefix, path, tmp_name, height, width and full_path.
-    - from crop() function: Will return name, path, tmp_name, height, width, prefix and full_path.
+    - from resize() function: Will return name, prefix, path, tmp_name, height, width, pad_color and full_path.

 #### SafeRename
 - true: will clean the image name and remove strange characters.